Version 1.0 - April the 15th, 2002

 The selection in the DITA Maps Manager is synchronized

-with the currently edited topic, so that you can easily identify the parent or
+with the currently edited topic This makes it easy to identify the parent or siblings

 DITA 1.2 Support Improvements